Ghanaian stars represent at the 2025 Grammys

 Producer Guilty Beatz, a standout name and a pride to the motherland donned a bold custom green suit.
 He produced Tems’ hit song Love Me Jeje, which won Best African Music Performance, a feat Ghanaians can take solace in for a Grammy.

 While a Ghanaian artist is yet to secure the first golden gramophone for the motherland, fans are optimistic the moment is nearer.
-The presence of Dawuni, King Promise and Guilty Beatz at the 2025 Grammys ceremony reflects the country’s growing influence on the global stage.
+The presence of Rocky Dawuni, King Promise and Guilty Beatz at the 2025 Grammys ceremony reflects the country’s growing influence on the global stage.